-Industrial MV uses many of the same algorithms and approaches as academic, governmental, and military applications of MV, however, the constraints are different.
-Industrial MV systems demand greater robustness, reliability, and stability compared to an academic MV system and typically cost much less than those used in governmental or military applications.
-An ideal industrial MV system must support low cost, low accuracy, high bandwidth, high robustness, high reliability, and high mechanical and temperature stability.
-As edge computing becomes more prevalent, IIoT enterprises utilizing MV would likely require a larger number of network endpoints (e.g., MV sensors) outside of DMZs, VPNs, firewalls and other technologies built to secure legacy business applications in the cloud.
-This widens the enterprise’s attack surface.
-Since the legacy data network and security architectures are not equipped to handle the MV security needs at the edge of the network, enterprises need to address this gap with alternative technologies..
+As edge computing becomes more prevalent, IIoT enterprises utilizing MV would likely require a larger number of network endpoints (e.g., MV sensors) outside of DMZs, VPNs, firewalls, and other legacy technologies built to secure business applications in the cloud.
+While digital transformation produces increased connectivity and convergence between OT & IT environments, the attack surface is widened.
+Since legacy data network and security architectures are not equipped to handle the MV security needs at the edge of the network, enterprises need to address this gap with alternative technologies.